parkinsons-toolkit/app-content/pages-content/managing-symptoms/sweating.md

 # Sweating Difficulties

-Sweating is a normal process that helps your body regulate temperature.
-Some people with Parkinson’s may experience problems with sweating, which can present as either **too much sweat (hyperhidrosis)** or **too little sweat (hypohidrosis)**.
-Insufficient sweating can lead to overheating.
-Because Parkinson’s can also reduce the sense of smell, body odours from excessive sweating may go unnoticed.
+Sweating is normal and helps your body regulate its temperature.
+Some people with Parkinson’s may have problems with sweating.
+They may experience too much sweat being produced, which is called _hyperhidrosis_.
+Alternatively, they may experience not enough sweat being produced, which is called _hypohidrosis_.
+Underproduction of sweat can cause overheating.
+Because people with Parkinson’s can also have a decreased sense of smell, they might not be aware of body odours caused by excessive sweating.

 <div class="video-container">
 <iframe